aul12/RoboCup-Simulation/README.md

 ###Alias file
 To get the full compatibility with your real robot program there is the ```program/alias.js``` file.
 It is used to populate all global variables and provide a layer between the Soccer-API and your API.

 There are to main procedures which you can (and should) use.
-The first is ```setAlias``` which is called everytime before your logic is beeing executed and can be used to to set the values of your variables to the appropriate values of the API.
+The first is ```setAlias``` which is called every time before your logic is being executed and can be used to to set the values of your variables to the appropriate values of the API.
 The second procedure is ```getAlias``` which is used to give the values of your logic back to the Soccer-API.

 ####Example